graphsignal/graphsignal-python/README.md

 Graphsignal is an observability platform for AI applications that use LLMs or other models.
 It helps engineers make AI applications faster, reliable and more efficient by monitoring and analyzing performance, resources, data, errors and costs.

-* Monitor and analyze inference latency, throughput and resource utilization.
+* Trace and analyze application latency, throughput, and errors.
-* Track GPU utilization in the context of inference.
+* Monitor moltimodal data to identify issues and silent failures.
 * Get notified about errors and anomalies with full AI context.
-* Monitor data to detect data issues and silent failures.
+* Monitor API, compute, and GPU utilization.
-* Analyze model API costs for deployments, models and any custom tags.
+* Analyze model API costs for deployments, models, and any custom tags.

 [![Dashboards](https://graphsignal.com/external/screencast-dashboards.gif)](https://graphsignal.com/)